 Stapleford is a thriving village about 2 miles south of the City and is especially desirable to those looking for easy access into Cambridge from a traditional and attractive village.

-It has an Ofsted ‘Good’ primary school that feeds Sawston Village College (2 miles), two great pubs, a small supermarket, petrol filling station, hairdresser, beauty salon and barber.
+It has an Ofsted ‘Good’ primary school that feeds Sawston Village College (2 miles), two pubs, a small supermarket, petrol filling station, hairdresser, beauty salon and barber.
 Further facilities including a GP surgery and dentist can be found in neighbouring Great Shelford.
 The Gog Magog Hills, trust land, golf club and Wandlebury Country Park are at the northern edge of the village.

 For the commuter there is easy access to the DNA cycleway, which in turn gives access to the Addenbrooke’s site (2.5 miles) as well as the City beyond.
 Great Shelford railway station is close by and offers services to Cambridge and London Liverpool Street.